anshulLuhsna/MedFlow/README.md

 4. `predicted_stockout_day` (13.21%)
 5. `days_to_critical` (7.58%)

 **Note:** Perfect accuracy (100%) is expected for synthetic data because labels are rule-based and the model learns those rules.
-This validates the feature engineering and model structure.
+This validates the feature engineering and model structure, but does not guarantee generalization to real-world data where labels may be more ambiguous or noisy.

 ---